Hands up if you’ve ever bought something new from a fast-fashion retailer, only to have it fall apart after one wear? Because, same.

 “There is also a lot of development around what we call ‘technical fabrics’ for more sports-related activities — like polyester ripstop — which is water-resistant and breathable.
 It’s great for festival gear.”

 This may be worth keeping in mind if you have a summer festival in the diary!

 The Best Quality Fabrics for Clothes in Cold Weather

 When the weather’s cold, wearing the right fabrics is a must for staying warm and preserving your body temperature.
 It prevents serious issues like hyperthermia and even frostbite in more extreme temperatures.

-Aimée advises to go with “fabrics with a bit more structure to them” but stick with “natural fibres” as much as possible, such as “silk, wool, cashmere, mohair, leather, and fleece.”
-She says: “Cotton corduroy and velvet are also fantastic for cold weather.”
+Aimée advises to go with “fabrics with a bit more structure to them” but stick with “natural fibres” as much as possible, such as silk, wool, cashmere, mohair, leather, and fleece.
+“Cotton corduroy and velvet are also fantastic for cold weather.”

-Due to its thicker fibres and fluffy pile surface on each side, fleece is soft and warm, making it work wonderfully as an insulating layer.
-Air pockets can sit between the threads, which makes this fabric capture warmth more easily.
+Due to its thicker fibres and fluffy pile surface on each side, fleece is soft and warm.
+Air pockets can sit between the threads, which makes this fabric capture warmth more easily and work wonderfully as an insulating layer.

 Wool is a natural fabric that’s made from sheep or goats.
 It’s been used for thousands of years and has different qualities depending on the type of sheep or goat that the wool comes from.

 Merino wool — which unsurprisingly comes from Merino sheep — is breathable while being soft and warm as it’s a little thinner than most wools.
 It also doesn’t let odours cling to it like some other types of wool do.

 Aimée suggests opting for “blends like wool and cotton to lessen that scratchy feeling that comes with wool.
 Note that the higher the percentage of a fibre in a fabric, the more dominant its characteristics will be in the fabric.”
 An example of this would be 55% wool blended with 45% cotton.